What to see in Ireland

-Winter is not the best time to visit, as it is cold and rainy.
-Travellers should plan trips for the summer months between April and September.
+Winter is not the best time to visit, as it is cold and rainy, so travellers should plan trips for the summer months between April and September.
 The ideal ways to get around are by rented car or bicycle, which visitors can use to explore the photogenic country lanes.
 The roads are good in Ireland and driving around is not unduly stressful.

 Kinsale